snej55/chat_site/README.md

 decrypted = AES.decrypt(cypher, clientENC[socket.id].encSecret, {iv: clientENC[socket.id].encIV}).toString(enc.Utf8)
 ```

-For more information on how the secret generation works, look here: [Diffie-Hellman Key Exchange](https://medium.com/@dazimax/how-to-securely-exchange-encryption-decryption-keys-over-a-public-communication-network-27f225af4fdb).
+For more information on how the secret generation works, look here: [Diffie-Hellman Key Exchange](https://medium.com/@dazimax/how-to-securely-exchange-encryption-decryption-keys-over-a-public-communication-network-27f225af4fdb), or look at the encryption section in *server.js*.

 > [!CAUTION]
 > Restarting the server with clients still running can cause issues (as the server will not have the clientENC data for them).
 Make sure to restart all clients after > restarting the server.